Magnificent Maps of London

 Exhibition opening times

-This exhibition is being held at London Metropolitan Archives and is free during our normal opening hours, Monday to Thursday, 10am to 4pm.
+This exhibition is being held at London Metropolitan Archives and is free during our normal opening hours, Monday to Thursday, 10am to 4pm (and open late on Wednesdays until 7pm).
 Please check our visitor information page to check for further details before planning your visit.

 Magnificent Maps of London brings together some of the best-known records of the capital.
 Following an extensive program of conservation treatment, Civitas Londinium, the first surviving map of the city will go on display at London Metropolitan Archives for the first time.